levkris/PolledAppAndroid/README.md

 - Android SDK

 ## Using the Web Version
 Polled also has a web version.
-To use it, you can go to https://polled.levgames.nl/
+To use it, you can go to https://polled.wokki20.nl/

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.

 ## Work in progress
 Please note that everything is work in progress and may contain bugs and errors.
-If you find a bug or an error, please contact me at [info@levgames.nl](mailto:info@levgames.nl)
+If you find a bug or an error, please contact me at [info@wokki20.nl](mailto:info@wokki20.nl)

 ## License
 This project is licensed under the [Apache License 2.0](LICENSE).